Hits: 103

 When she painted she was happy, the pleasure of completing a masterpiece to her gave a natural high, she’d been fortunate to have inherited the house and a small fortune from her parents, which had sustained her and her driving passion throughout her life.
 Her only; she still believed; surviving close family, was her brother, who’d vanished without trace over forty years ago; with never a word, sighting or sign of him.
 She still missed her brother, his genius had enhanced her talents beyond reckoning, for which she remained daily grateful.

-After her brother’s disappearance her parents took the loss hard and never recovered; death had soon taken them.
+After her younger brother’s disappearance her parents had suffered the loss very hard and never recovered; death had soon taken them.
 Then the activities of life left the house, only her sorrow and loss had been left.
-Forty years is a long time, and as time passed the memory of her brother faded as a distant and diminishing recollection, she’d slowly grown into solitude, soon only the painting remained, the only light in the darkness.
+Forty years is a long time, and as time passed the memory of her brother faded as a distant and diminishing recollection.
+She’d slowly grown into solitude, soon only the painting remained, the only light in the darkness.

 In her passions she was pure, uncompromising and steadfast, and this preoccupied her every waking moment.